duzailian/tf-a-tests/docs/user-guide.rst

    hide any auxiliary code that is only required for the assertion and does not fit in the assertion itself.

+-  ``ENABLE_PAUTH``: Boolean option to enable ARMv8.3 Pointer Authentication
+   (``ARMv8.3-PAuth``) support in the Trusted Firmware-A Test Framework itself.
+   If enabled, it is needed to use a compiler that supports the option ``-msign-return-address``.
+It defaults to 0.

 -  ``LOG_LEVEL``: Chooses the log level, which controls the amount of console log output compiled into the build.
 This should be one of the following: